AGPlested/ASCAM/README.md

     * The `selection` allows you to put in where the baseline is.
 This can be `intervals` that you type in or determined by piezo trace automatically.
         * If you choose `piezo` and `active` is unchecked, the baseline is set to the time when the piezo voltage deviates from 0 by more than `deviation` percent.
         * If you choose `piezo` and `active` is checked, the baseline is set to the time when the piezo voltage is different from maximum piezo voltage by more than `deviation` percent.
         * If you choose `intervals` you can put in the start and end times of baseline interval.
-This needs to be formatted like a python list such as `[0, 15]`.
+This needs to be formatted like a python list such as `[0, 15]` or multiple lists like `[0, 15],[90, 100]` if you want to use multiple intervals.
 * Filter: `Processing > Filter` and choose between Gauss filter and Chung-Kennedy filter (Chung and Kennedy 1991).
 In both cases you need to alter needed parameters (corner frequency for Gauss and weights etc. for CK)
 * Idealization: `Analysis > Idealize` for finding an idealization using threshold crossing method.
     * You need to put in the `amplitudes` separated by spaces and without any brackets, such as `0 0.7 1.2 1.8 2.2` (pA) for the sample data.
 You can also drag the drawn lines for the amplitude to adjust them.